https123456789/Cube-Run/readme.md

 - Left: a
 - Right: d

 Use the left and right movement keys to avoid the red cubes.
-Dont' get hit.
+Don't get hit.